radj307/volume-control/README.md

 ## Installation

+*An installer is available as of version 6.0.0 Preview 9.1*

 Because Volume Control is portable, there is no installation required.
 Simply move `VolumeControl.exe` to a location of your choice, and run it.